Optimizing Winograd Convolution on ARMv8 processors: SYSTEM DESIGN

 \subsubsection{Transformation}

-We employ different approaches to implement the transformation for $F(2 \times 2, 3 \times 3)$ (where the number of vector registers is greater than or equal to $2L$) and $F(6 \times 6, 3 \times 3)$ (where the number of vector registers is less than $2L$).
-The transformation matrices are provided by wincnn\cite{AndrewLavin2024}.
+We implemented three widely used Winograd Convolution variants($m=2$, $m=4$ and $m=6$), and adopt two distinct transformation strategies based on the $F(m \times m, r \times r)$ configuration.
+Specifically, for $F(2 \times 2, 3 \times 3)$, where the architecture supports at least$2L$ vector registers, we employ a different approach than for $F(4 \times 4, 3 \times 3)$ and $F(6 \times 6, 3 \times 3)$, which operate under fewer than $2L$ vector registers.
+Because the latter two variants share the same processing logic, we use share the same logic, we use $F(6 \times 6, 3 \times 3)$ as an illustrative example.
+The transformation matrices employed in our method are provided by wincnn \cite{AndrewLavin2024}.
 However, for both methods, each vector register contains $\theta$ values from the same coordinates $(x,y)$ within a tile, as mentioned in Equation \eqref{eq:gemm_format}, but across $\theta$ channels.
 Since the transformation processes for the input and the filter are generally similar, we will primarily focus on the details of the input transformation in the following text.

-\textbf{F($2 \times 2$, $3 \times 3$):} the Huawei Kunpeng 920 processor \cite{HiSilicon2019} has 32 128-bit vector registers.
+\textbf{F($2 \times 2$, $3 \times 3$):} the ARMv8 processor has 32 128-bit vector registers.
 For this scale, each tile contains $4\times4=16$ elements, allowing 16 inputs and 16 transformed results across $\theta = 4$ channels to be held in the vector registers simultaneously.
 Because the Winograd Convolution employs the OLA method, and the data are stored in row-major order, adjacent tiles in the $W$ dimension share 8 elements, enabling register reuse.
 The processing order of the input is $W \rightarrow H \rightarrow C$.
 Therefore, we only need to load all 16 elements during the initial pass in the $W$ direction.
 For subsequent tiles, only 8 elements per tile need to be loaded.
 This approach can nearly halve the number of load instructions required.
 Some details are depicted in Fig.\,\ref{fig:f23transform}, where each number represents the index of a vector register.
 Another advantage of this arrangement is that we can omit the elements that are zero in the transformation matrix $B_{2,3}$ as shown in Equation \eqref{eq:transformation_matrices}, and for elements with a value of 1, we only need to perform addition and subtraction operations.
 This significantly reduces the number of calculation operations required.

 \textbf{F($6 \times 6$, $3 \times 3$):} For this scale, each tile contains $8 \times 8 = 64$ elements, which exceeds the number of vector registers.
 Consequently, we have to process only part of a tile at a time.
 Our design is to process one row (8 elements) per iteration.
 To fully utilize the vector registers, we hold elements across $2\theta$ channels simultaneously.
 Since the data are stored in row-major order, we first perform the multiplication $d \times B$ and then store the temporary result $tmp$ in a temporary array of size $8\times8\times8$, Subsequently, we left-multiply this tensor with $B^T$.
 By leveraging the special structure of $B_{6,3}$ we can extract common computational factors, thereby reducing the overall computational complexity.
 The computation for the $i$-th row can be carried out as shown in Equation \eqref{eq:f63_transform}, which is equivalent to the left multiplication by the $i-th$ column of $B^T_{6,3}$,